-Output Ports Work As S that do not have a driver port assigned to them will function as subgroups.
+Unassigned Output Ports Work As Subgroups When this checkbox is enabled in the Audio preferences dialog, any audio output ports that do not have a driver port assigned to them will function as subgroups.
 A subgroup is a bus or signal path that gives you the ability to control several tracks as a group.